-In the event the College becomes aware of a serious or continuing threat to the health or safety of members of the College community, it will issue a timely warning to the College community.
+In the event the College becomes aware of criminal activity occurring either on campus or off campus that, in the judgment of College President/CEO, Dean of Enrollment, or Academic Dean, as appropriate, constitutes a serious or continuing threat to the health or safety of members of the College community, it will issue a timely warning to the College community.
 The College has various systems in place for communicating information quickly to those individuals.
 Some or all of these methods of communication may be activated in the event of a confirmed immediate threat to the college campus community.
 These methods of communication include the following:

 - Emergency Text Message by Cell Phone

 - Emergency E-Mail

 - NOAA Weather Radios

 - Building Fire Alarms

+- Panic Button Alarms

-The Student Services Officer, Dean of Enrollment/Business Manager and Blessing Hospitals Telecommunications department are responsible for issuing these warnings.
+The Student Services Officer and the Administration team are responsible for issuing these warnings.
 The College has communicated with local police requesting their cooperation in informing the College about crimes reported to them that may warrant these timely warnings.